EPA Brownfields Grant

 You can track the progress of this project on the City's webportal at:

 This highly-interactive tool features a Geographic Information System (GIS) map that displays relevant Brownfields project data.
 This date includes the sites targeted for investigation, sites with completed assessment activities, recognized environmental conditions, sampling locations, and environmental database records.
 All environmental investigation reports are also available for review or download.

 The Brownfields Brochure (PDF) is an outreach tool designed to educate interested citizens on the EPA Brownfields Program.
 The brochure describes brownfields sites, provides information on the Phase I and Phase II Environmental Site Assessment process, answers FAQs, and lists contacts for the project.

 3. Citizen Comment Form

 City staff and HR Green, Inc. have prepared a list of questions designed to solicit critical feedback from the community.
-Simply download the form: Citizen Comment Form (PDF), fill it out, and e-mail it to either Akhilesh Pal or Nate Willey.
+Simply download the form: Citizen Comment Form (PDF), fill it out, and e-mail it to either Akhilesh Pal or Sean Murphy.
 The City will then carefully consider all your feedback and address any concerns.

 4. Outreach Meetings

 The City will host several public meetings throughout the project period.
 You can hear about how the project is progressing, review environmental investigation findings, and ask questions or provide comments.
 The City will post notice of all public meetings several weeks in advance.

 All project documents are available for public review at the Oskaloosa Public Works Department located at 804 South D Street in Oskaloosa during normal business hours (Monday-Friday from 8:00 AM to 4:00 PM).